pulviscriptor/agario-client/README.md

 - `client.balls` object with all `Balls` that `client` knows about.
 Access `Ball` like `client.balls[ball_id]`
 - `client.my_balls` array of alive `Ball`'s IDs that `client` owns and can control.
-- `client.score` personal score since respawn
+- `client.score` personal score since spawn
 - `client.leaders` array of leader's `Balls` IDs in FFA mode. (player can have lots of `Balls`, but sever sends only one ID of one `Ball`)
 - `client.teams_scores` array of team's scores in teams mode
 - `client.client_name` name that you have set for `client` (not nickname)
-- `client.tick_counter` number of *tick* packets received (i call them ticks because they contains information about eating/movement/size/appear... of `Balls`)
+- `client.tick_counter` number of *tick* packets received (i call them ticks because they contains information about eating/movement/size/disappear... of `Balls`)

 ## Client methods ##
 - `client.connect(server, key)` connect to [agar.io](http://agar.io) server.
-(You need to look at `POST http://m.agar.io/` request in your browser to get both server and key).
-You can call it again after `client` disconnected from server. **Example:** `client.connect('ws://1.2.3.4:443','Y3hUlH3B')` **ProTip:** each server have few rooms, so you may need connect few times before you will get in room that you want (you may need new key each time).
+(You need to request `POST http://m.agar.io/` to get both server and key, look how browser do it).
+You can call it again after `client` disconnected from server. **Example:** `client.connect('ws://1.2.3.4:443','Y3hUlH3B')` **ProTip:** each server have few rooms, so you may need connect few times before you will get in room that you want (but you need new key each time).
 You can look `client.once('leaderBoardUpdate')` to know if you're connected to correct room
 - `client.disconnect()` disconnect from server
 - `client.spawn(name)` will spawn `Ball` with nickname. `client.on('myNewBall')` will be called when server sends our `Ball` info
 - `client.spectate()` will activate spectating mode.
 Look at `client.on('spectateFieldUpdate')` for FOV updates